 You need never suffer from the debilitating effects of addiction again there is a better way.

-Peter Zapfella has created a range of specific therapies, using Neuro Linguistic Programming (NLP), Emotional Alignment Technique and advanced Hypnotherapy methods in Mandurah, Perth and Bali to overcome the root cause of chocolate dependency in just one session.
-He brings with him around 24 years passionate experience, and thousands of past successful and happy clients.
+Peter Zapfella has created a range of specific therapies, using Neuro Linguistic Programming (NLP), Emotional Alignment Technique and advanced Hypnotherapy methods to overcome the root cause of chocolate dependency in just one session.
+He brings 25 years passionate experience, and thousands of past successful and happy clients.

 Email: peterzapfella@(NO SPAM)hotmail.com

 Please indicate your location and the nature of the personal challenge/s you wish to change.
 Your phone number will enable Peter to discuss your particular issues with you and give an appropriate fee estimate.